stereoIII6/fraxio_framework/WhitePaper.md

 ## Milquidity Pools [MLQP] ERC20 / ERC721 / ERC677 / ERC1155

-In order to swap FRX tokens in a decentral Fashion Fractio Framework offers its users to provide Milquidity by supplying MLK Tokens and FRX Tokens to a MLQPool.
+In order to swap FRX tokens in a decentral fashion, the Fractio framework allows its users to provide Milquidity by supplying MLK Tokens and FRX Tokens to a MLQPool.
-MLQP's can be run as a regular swapping Pool or as an bid auction pool.
+MLQP's can be run as a regular swapping pool or as a bid auction pool.
 The real time ratio of a specific FRX : MLK in the MLQP determines the value of the specific FRX.

-MLQP Auctions are entirely customizable you have the choice to offer Tokens single by single in custom intervals or all at once in a single interval.
+MLQP auctions are entirely customizable - you have the choice to offer tokens inidividually in custom intervals or all at once.

 ```
 Example:
-10 FRX are Pooled with 10000 MLK Tokens and the
+10 FRX are pooled with 10000 MLK Tokens and the
 tokens get auctioned one after the other at a
 custom start price of 1000 MLK per FRX with an
 interval of 1 week.
-Each user can only Bid once
+Each user can only bid once
-per Interval and the user with the highest MLK
+per interval and the user with the highest MLK
-bid recieves the FRX token out of the Pool.
+bid recieves the FRX token out of the pool.
 ```